-Discover the magic of Barton Creek Cave near San Ignacio, Belize, one of the country’s most captivating cave adventures and an important Maya archaeological site.
-Explore this breathtaking underground world by canoe as you drift along clear, calm waters beneath towering limestone formations, surrounded by ancient chambers once used by the Maya.
+Discover the magic of Belize Barton Creek Caves near San Ignacio, Belize, one of the country’s most captivating cave adventures and an important Maya archaeological site.

-For visitors looking for adventure, culture, and unforgettable scenery, Barton Creek Cave offers one of the most unique and memorable experiences in Belize.
+For visitors looking for adventure, culture, and unforgettable scenery, Belize Barton Creek Caves offers one of the most unique and memorable experiences in Belize.

 Tour Info